January 31, 2025, deadline to file (and furnish to employees) 2024 Forms W-2s, Wage and Tax Statements, is quickly approaching.

 The reportable cost under a plan must be determined on a calendar year basis (even if the 12-month determination period is not the calendar year).
 If the coverage cost increases or decreases during the calendar year due to a mid-year renewal or change in coverage, the reportable cost must reflect the increase or decrease for the applicable periods.

+Employer must account for any changes in employee’s coverage during the year.
 If an employee changes coverage during the year, the reportable cost under the plan for the employee for the year must reflect the change in the cost of coverage for each period, and the employer should report the costs for the coverage elected by the employee for the periods for which such coverage is elected.

 *See IRS Notice 2012-9, Q/A-30 (Example 3).